AJJU9e7/AJJU9E7/README.md

 ## About

-AJJU9E7 is a gamer, gaming creator, and content creator behind AJJU9E7 Gaming, sharing variety gaming, gameplay, guides, livestreams, progression resources, creator tools, and long-term gaming projects.
+AJJU9E7 is the creator identity of AJJU, a gamer, gaming creator, and content creator working across gaming, technology, creator tools, tutorials, music, and long-term creative projects.

-AJJU9E7 Gaming explores different games and genres through gameplay, discovery, experimentation, challenges, progression, and the AJJU9E7 Experience.
+AJJU9E7 Gaming is the variety gaming identity within the broader AJJU9E7 ecosystem, covering different games and genres through gameplay, livestreams, discovery, experimentation, challenges, progression, and the AJJU9E7 Experience.

-The AJJU9E7 creator ecosystem connects YouTube, livestreams, articles, guides, resources, and creator projects through a central website, supporting platforms, and long-term gaming content.
+The AJJU9E7 ecosystem connects YouTube, livestreams, articles, guides, resources, creator projects, and supporting platforms through a central online presence.

 ---